afrozchakure/Django-blog/README.md

-This is an example project to illustrate an implementation of multiple user types.
-In this Django app, teachers can create quizzes and students can sign up and take quizzes related to their interests.
+This is an example project to create a blog post using Django and python.
+In this Django app, a user can login into his account and can create and publish a blog.

-Django School Screenshot
+Django Blog Screenshot